 With over 400 breast augmentations performed a year, Dr. Lista is one of the most experienced breast augmentation surgeons in Canada.
 For Dr. Lista, Dr. Ahmad and Dr. Austin, their philosophy for every breast enlargement patient is to make her look and feel as natural as possible.

 In order to meet that objective, Dr. Lista, Dr. Ahmad or Dr. Austin meets with each breast implants patient to discuss her unique expectations, questions and concerns.
-Using digital imaging software, they can help patients visualize aesthetic outcomes.

 With their vast experience and patient-focused approach, Dr. Lista, Dr. Ahmad and Dr. Austin have earned a reputation for being exceptionally gifted Toronto breast augmentation surgeons.